Last updated on October 26th, 2023 at 16:55

 Stir slowly as your milk slowly warms up and do not let it boil.
 Maintain the temperature below simmering point and keep stirring until you have the flavor you are seeking.

-Then let your milk cool down and decant into a a glass container and keep it in your fridge.
+Then let your milk cool down and decant into a glass container and keep it in your fridge.

 Pro Tip: Using coconut sugar or brown sugar with vanilla produces a better flavor.